 All compensation decisions, including salary levels and bonuses, will be made by Ontario Basketball in accordance with the evaluation criteria presented first at initial interviews and later used in performance reviews.
 These criteria are intended to be neutral and merit based.

 All members making decisions regarding the recruitment of volunteers for any OBA sanctioned basketball programs and services will do so in accordance with this policy.

 All decisions made by OBA concerning the allocation of its financial resources to various Ontario Basketball programs and services will be done in accordance with this policy.

 Ontario Basketball is committed to ensuring that all sponsorship decisions will be made in accordance with this policy.
 This may include, but is not limited to, requesting from potential sponsors such information, as OBA deems necessary, concerning potential sponsors’ sexual harassment and workplace equity policies.

 Monitoring / Complaint Procedures

 Where an employee or member believes that there has been a failure of the policy, the employee or member should follow the complaint procedures identified in Ontario Basketball’s sexual harassment policy.
 Ontario Basketball will treat all such complaints in a serious manner, will investigate all formal complaints, and will discipline any person found in breach of this policy without regard to their status within Ontario Basketball.
-Any person who feels that she or he has suffered from discriminatory treatment should also be reminded of the remedies available to him or her under the applicable human rights legislation.
+Any person who feels that they have suffered from discriminatory treatment should also be reminded of the remedies available to him or her under the applicable human rights legislation.

-Where a member or employee of OBA has been discriminated against by a non-member or employee of Ontario Basketball, OBA will support and assist the person alleging discrimination in whatever manner seems appropriate.
+Where a member or employee of OBA has been discriminated against by a non-member or employee of Ontario Basketball, OBA will support and assist the person alleging discrimination, as appropriate in the circumstances.